keyteki/keyteki/docs/implementing-cards.md

     title: 'Kneel this card to modify the strength of two characters',
     targets: {
         toLower: {
-            activePromptTitle: 'Select a character to get -1 STR',
+            activePromptTitle: 'Choose a character to get -1 STR',
             cardCondition: card => this.cardCondition(card)
         },
         toRaise: {
-            activePromptTitle: 'Select a character to get +1 STR',
+            activePromptTitle: 'Choose a character to get +1 STR',
             cardCondition: card => this.cardCondition(card)
         }
     },